-Trump replaces McMaster with Bolton
+Trump appoints hawkish new security chief

 Trump replaces National Security Adviser HR McMaster with John Bolton

-President Donald Trump is replacing US National Security Adviser HR McMaster with Bush-era defence hawk John Bolton.
+President Donald Trump is replacing US National Security Adviser HR McMaster with Bush-era defence hawk and former United Nations ambassador John Bolton.

-In a tweet, Mr Trump said he was thankful for Mr McMaster's service and said he had done an "outstanding job".
-Mr Bolton will take the job on 4 April.
+Mr Trump tweeted to thank Gen McMaster, saying he had done an "outstanding job & will always remain my friend".

+Mr Bolton, who has backed attacking North Korea and Iran, told Fox News his job would be to ensure the president has "the full range of options".

-He is the latest high-profile departures from the White House.
+Gen McMaster is the latest high-profile departure from the White House.

-Last week, Mr Trump fired Secretary of State Rex Tillerson via Twitter, replacing him with former CIA Director Mike Pompeo.
+Last week, Mr Trump fired Secretary of State Rex Tillerson by a tweet, replacing him with former CIA Director Mike Pompeo.

-Mr Bolton, 69, has advocated military force against Iran and North Korea.

-He will be Mr Trump's third national security adviser in the 14 months of the administration and is to take over next month.
+Mr Bolton's appointment does not require US Senate confirmation.
+He will take the job on 9 April.

+The National Security Adviser is the key counsellor to the president on national security and foreign policy issues, and acts as a conduit for policy proposals coming from various government departments, including defence and state.

-Mr Bolton has served in the Republican administrations of Presidents Ronald Reagan, George HW Bush and George W Bush.
+Mr Bolton, 69, has been a foreign policy hawk in Republican circles for decades, having served in the administrations of Ronald Reagan, George HW Bush and George W Bush.

-A leading advocate for the 2003 US invasion of Iraq, he has been a polarising figure in Washington.

-He is praised by hard-line conservatives as a straight-talking foreign policy hawk.

-At Yale University, where Mr Bolton studied law, he recalled in his memoir feeling like a "space alien" among the campus anti-Vietnam war activists.
+The second Bush appointed him as US envoy to the UN, during which time diplomats privately criticised Mr Bolton's style as abrasive.

+A strident neo-conservative, Mr Bolton helped build the case that Saddam Hussein possessed weapons of mass destruction, which turned out to be wrong.

+Known for his walrus moustache, Mr Bolton does not appear to have greatly moderated his views since his last spell in government.

+He stands by the invasion of Iraq and has advocated in newspaper op-eds using military force against North Korea and Iran.

-Mr Bolton - a hawk's hawk
+A hawk's hawk

 Analysis by BBC North America reporter Anthony Zurcher